 The next step

-Our hands-on experience and vast expertise in developing international franchises is one of the benefits of working with MSA.
+Our hands-on experience and vast expertise in developing international franchises are key benefits of working with MSA.
 We help:

 - U.S. franchisors expand into international markets